Acidity (GERD/Amlapitta): Causes, Symptoms & Ayurvedic Remedies

 Everyday Habits That Make a Difference

-Acidity often has to do with what you eat and what you do afterwards.
-A heavy plate doesn’t always cause trouble, but lying down right after surely will.
-Give your stomach at least two to three hours before you stretch out at night.
-And when you do lie down, remember this little trick: the left side is your friend, the right side is not.
-Because of how your stomach is shaped, sleeping on the left keeps acid where it belongs, while the right side tilts things in a way that makes reflux worse.
-If night-time heartburn bothers you, even raising your pillow slightly can help.
+Acidity often has less to do with what you eat and more to do with what you do afterwards.
+A heavy plate doesn’t always cause trouble, but lying down immediately after meals often does.
+Give your stomach at least two to three hours before stretching out at night.
+When you do lie down, remember this simple tip: the left side is your friend.
+Because of how the stomach is shaped, sleeping on the left helps keep acid where it belongs, while the right side can make reflux worse.
+If night-time heartburn troubles you, even slightly raising your pillow can make a difference.

 Simple Ayurvedic Home Remedies